 What are the challenges in your research work and how can FAIR & ORDM help you addressing them?

-The OpenBioMaps is completely a bottom-up project without a permanent financial background which directed by the user needs and operated by user contributions.
+The OpenBioMaps is a completely bottom-up project without a permanent financial background directed by the user needs and operated by the user contributions.

 With OpenBioMaps, a wealth of data is becoming digitally available day by day, and many projects are becoming more open thanks to the ease of data management.